Jeremy Stephens: 2008

 Jeremy then scored his second win inside the Octagon after beating Cole Miller via second-round TKO at UFC Fight Night 12.

 At the finale of The Ultimate Fighter 7, Jeremy took on former trainer and friend Spencer Fisher.
 Stephens lost via unanimous decision.

 After the loss he rebounded with an emphatic come from behind knockout victory over BJJ black belt and future UFC Lightweight Champion, Rafael dos Anjos at UFC 91.
 He was out-grappled the first two rounds but in the third came out swinging and landed a huge uppercut on dos Anjos that knocked him unconscious.
-This win earned him the Knockout of the Night award.
+This win earned him the $60,000 Knockout of the Night award.

 2009

-Stephens next stepped in as a late replacement for Hermes Franca against Joe Lauzon on February 7, 2009 at UFC Fight Night 17.
+Stephens next stepped in as a late replacement for Hermes Franca against Joe Lauzon on February 7, 2009, at UFC Fight Night 17.
 Lauzon defeated Stephens with an armbar late in the second round.

-Then on April 1, 2009 at UFC Fight Night: Condit vs Kampmann, Stephens was out-wrestled by Gleison Tibau and lost his second straight fight via unanimous decision.
+Then on April 1, 2009, at UFC Fight Night: Condit vs Kampmann, Stephens was out-wrestled by Gleison Tibau and lost his second straight fight via unanimous decision.

 Stephens was expected to return to the octagon on September 16, 2009, at UFC Fight Night: Diaz vs. Guillard against UFC newcomer Ronnys Torres.
 However, Torres sustained an injury during training and was replaced by Justin Buchholz.
 Stephens defeated Buchholz after landing several big strikes and opening up a deep gash on Buchholz's forehead, forcing the doctor to stop the fight midway through the first round.
-This win earned him the Knockout of the Night award.
+This win earned him a $30,000 Knockout of the Night award.

 2010

 Stephens was expected to face Nik Lentz on January 11, 2010, at UFC Fight Night 20.
 However, Stephens suffered a cut and was forced to pull out of the fight.

 Stephens defeated Sam Stout via split decision on May 8, 2010, at UFC 113.
 He won the fight via split decision.
-This win earned him the Fight of the Night award.
+This win earned him a $65,000 Fight of the Night award.

 Stephens lost to Melvin Guillard on September 25, 2010, at UFC 119 via split decision.

 2011

 Stephens faced Marcus Davis on January 1, 2011, at UFC 125.
 After likely losing the first two rounds, Stephens then came out more aggressive in the third round and caught Davis with a counter punch resulting in a KO win.
-This win earned him the Knockout of the Night award.
+This win earned him a $60,000 Knockout of the Night award.

 Stephens was expected to face Jonathan Brookins on June 4, 2011, at The Ultimate Fighter 13 Finale.
 However, Brookins was forced from the bout with an injury and replaced by Danny Downes.
 Stephens defeated Downes via unanimous decision after dominating all three rounds.

 Stephens faced Anthony Pettis on October 8, 2011, at UFC 136.
 Pettis defeated Stephens via split decision (29-28, 28–29, 29-28).